 Reflecting this trend, our lowest calorie white wine is a sauvignon blanc at 106 calories per 175ml (33% fewer calories on average), followed closely by a pinot grigio at 109 calories per 175ml (31% fewer calories on average).

 How Many Calories Are There in Red Wine?

 There isn’t actually that much of a difference between the number of calories in a bottle of red and white.
 Statistics from Drinkaware, for example, show that a typical 175ml glass of red wine is 160 calories - just 1 calorie more than white wine.
 Again, however, there is a spectrum in terms of the different types of red wine and the number of calories typically contained.
 Toward the higher end are the likes of a cabernet sauvignon or malbec, but towards the lower end are your pinot noirs or merlot.

 With regards to our own selection of lower calorie red wines, our skinniest option is the exquisite bottle from Mas Olivier that comes in at 109 calories per 175ml (32% lower on average).

-How Many Calories Are There in a Glass of Rosé Wine?
+How Many Calories Are There in Rosé Wine?

-Rosé wines tend to be a bit lighter than red and white wine, meaning less alcohol, meaning less calories in general.
-For instance, according to Drinkaware, a standard 175ml glass of rose wine has on average 147 calories - 13 and 12 calories lower than red and white respectively.
+Rosé wines tend to be a bit lighter than red and white wine, meaning less alcohol, and less calories in general.
+For instance, according to Drinkaware, a standard 175ml glass of rosé wine has on average 147 calories - 13 and 12 calories lower than red and white respectively.